-- Men: When present, symptoms include colorful urethral discharge and painful urination.
-Complications include potential infertility and epididymitis, which may lead to testicular or scrotal pain. - Women: Most women do not experience symptoms.
+- Causative Agent: Neisseria gonorrhoeae (bacterial) [source: Gonorrhea CDC Fact Sheet] - Signs & Symptoms: - Men: When present, symptoms include colorful urethral discharge and painful urination.
+Complications include potential infertility and epididymitis, which may lead to testicular or scrotal pain. - Women: The majority of women do not experience symptoms.
 If a woman is symptomatic, symptoms are typically so mild that they may be mistaken for common bladder or vaginal infections.
 Symptoms include vaginal discharge, vaginal bleeding, and painful or burning urination.
 Complications can cause serious and permanent health problems.
 When untreated, the infection can spread into the uterus or fallopian tubes causing Pelvic Inflammatory Disease and infertility. - Rectal Infection: Infection of the anus or rectum can be symptomatic or asymptomatic in both men and women.
 Symptoms include discharge, itching, soreness, painful bowel movements, and bleeding of this area. - Disseminated gonococcal infection (DGI): When left untreated, the infection can spread to the blood causing a life-threatening condition and mobility issues. - Modes of Transmission: Transmission occurs through sexual contact with the penis, vagina, anus, or orally.
 Transmission can also occur perinatally when an infected individual gives birth. - Incubation Period: 1-14 days - Period of Communicability: Once the exposure occurs, infected individuals are assumed to be infectious until treatment is completed and symptoms have resolved.
 It is recommended that individuals who complete treatment wait seven days before having sex.
 Drug-resistant strains of gonorrhea are increasing, which is why it is important to refrain from sexual contact until symptoms are completely gone.
 If treatment has been completed and symptoms have continued for more than a few days, the infection may still be present and further medical intervention may be required.